mrcagney/kml2geojson/README.rst

 kml2geojson
 ============
-A Python 3.4 program to convert a KML file into
+A Python 3.4 command-line program to convert a KML file into

 - one or several GeoJSON files and
 - one JSON file containing the KML styles